nervosnetwork/ckb-testnet-faucet/faucet-service/README.md

 Request:

+`GET /verify`

-`GET /verify` JSONP (Using JSON requests can cause cross-domain problems in the local test environment)
+Support jsonp (Using JSON requests can cause cross-domain problems in the local test environment)

 Response: